 Through IPO, companies, and institutions raise money for the first time from the capital market.
 On the other hand, if a company wishes to raise money from their existing shareholders only, they do so through a right issue.
-Whereas in place of making shareholder, if institutions and companies wish to raise money, the issue different bonds in the primary market.
+Whereas in place of making shareholder, if institutions and companies wish to raise money, the issue of different bonds in the primary market.
 These bonds generally carry interest rate on them.
 Also, these instruments are for longer periods.

 We also call the primary market as the new issue market (NIM).

 A secondary market is the part of the capital market where financial instruments already issued in primary markets are traded.
 Traded means bought and sold.
 Stock exchanges like NSE, BSE provides the facility for such trading.
-Financial instruments like stocks, bonds, derivatives etc. are traded in the secondary market.
-Sometimes, we also call secondary market as the aftermarket and follow-on public offering (FPO).
+Financial instruments like stocks, bonds, derivatives, etc. are traded in the secondary market.
+Sometimes, we also call the secondary market as the aftermarket and follow-on public offering (FPO).
 In FPO, an existing company or institutions who already have raised money through IPO can raise money.

-The basic difference between primary market and secondary market relies on when the money is being raised.
+The basic difference between the primary market and secondary market relies on when the money is being raised.
 If the issuer raises money for the first time then the primary capital market is the right place for such issues.
 However, if any existing entity, who already has raised money through primary market, do so through the secondary market.

-Both primary market and secondary market is of immense help to a retail investor.
-With the understanding of both the market structure and knowledge of the distinction between primary and secondary capital market provide the edge to investors.
+Both the primary market and secondary market is of immense help to a retail investor.
+With the understanding of both the capital market structure and knowledge of the distinction between primary and secondary capital market provide the edge to investors.

 This helps in deciding when to invest through IPO, right issue or participate in the private placement and when to buy sell from the secondary market.

 In general, when the market is in bull run it is always wise to invest in primary market instruments and when the market is in bear phase go for investments through the secondary market.
-If you avoid primary market during the recession then chances of getting trapped in stocks with high pricing.
+If you avoid the primary market during the recession then chances of getting trapped in stocks with high pricing.

 However, during a bull run, u need to be extra cautious in selecting stocks for investing.
 This is so because even low worth company flood the market with the offer.